 Elena Nitecki, Ph.D., Chair

-Degree-seeking candidates in all Early Childhood Education programs must successfully complete the education capstone requirement specific to the Early Childhood degree prior to degree conferral.
+Degree-seeking candidates in all Childhood Education programs must successfully complete the education capstone requirement specific to the Childhood Education program prior to degree conferral.

-- Candidates will understand, explain, analyze, and apply major theories and philosophies that address physical, affective and cognitive development during the critical early childhood years.
+- Candidates will understand, explain, analyze, and apply major theories and philosophies that address physical, affective and cognitive development during the childhood years.

-- Candidates will create high-quality, meaningful learning opportunities that are based on competencies and content knowledge, utilize developmental knowledge, employ formal and informal assessment strategies and incorporate collaboration with all aspects of the broad school community to facilitate developmental processes and encourage growth to a child’s maximum potential.
+- Candidates will create high-quality, meaningful learning opportunities that are based on competencies and content knowledge, utilize developmental knowledge, employ formal and informal assessment strategies and incorporate collaboration with all aspects of the broad school community to facilitate academic achievement to a child’s maximum potential.

 - Candidates will become reflective practitioners who continually reflect on their practice and actively pursue opportunities for professional growth.